liferay/lexicon-site/src/pages/docs/satellites/fileUpload.md

 ![file upload simple](../../../images/FileUploadImageUpload.png)

 * Image uploader only admits image file types.
-* After dropping images in the area, a images grid appears allowing the user see the upload process.
+* After dropping images in the area, an image grid appears, letting the user see the upload process.
-* The drag and drop area hots the image grid.
-This are must have a vertical scroll.
-The cell next to last uploaded image must have a "+" to invite the user to upload more files.
+* The drag and drop area fills the image grid.
+This area must have a vertical scroll.
+The cell next to the last uploaded image must have a "+" to invite the user to upload more files.
 Clicking in that cell opens the file upload for the specified files.
-* Each images is represented by its squared thumbnail.
+* Each image is represented by a square thumbnail.
 * Images that didn't complete the upload process provide the option to retry the upload.
-* Every image must be always possible to be removed.
+* Every image must be removable.

 ![image upload with error state](../../../images/FileUploadImageUploadErrors.png)

 Images can be in different states:

-* Upload state: while the is the upload process.
-Left side default state, right side hover state.
+* Upload state: during the upload process.
+The default state is shown in the image on the left.
+The hover state is shown in the image on the right.

 ![image upload, upload state](../../../images/FileUploadImageStates.png)

-* Error state: the file upload has failed
+* Error state: when the file upload has failed

 ![image upload error state](../../../images/FileUploadImageStatesError.png)